harvesthill/reddit-wiki-archive/steroids/bloodwork/list.md

 4. In a new browser tab, buy a gift certificate of that amount on the Private MD Labs or Labs MD website.
 Using a credit/debit card with a NY, NJ, MA, MD, or RI billing address should work here.

-5. Use that gift certificate code to pay for the test. **NOTE:** Some report being able to skip Step 4 and just pay using their credit card, even if the billing information is a NY, NJ, MA, MD, &amp; RI address.
+5. Use that gift certificate code to pay for the test. **NOTE:** Some report being able to skip Step 4 and just pay using their credit card, even if the billing information is a NY, NJ, MA, MD, & RI address.

 6. Leave credit card info blank.
 Put in both Billing Information and Patient Information with your own name, but with an address outside of your state.
 Others put a out-of-state relative's address (with their permission) with no issues.
 Nothing *should* be physically mailed to that address either . . .
 Billing address shouldn't matter since you didn't put in credit card info, but they ask for it anyway.

 7. Print requisition papers.
 You may optionally (but recommended) set up an appointment for your desired out-of-state LabCorp / Quest location.

 8. Show up to the LabCorp/Quest location.
-If asked for ID it's reportedly fine to show your NY, NJ, MA, MD, &amp; RI Drivers License.
+If asked for ID it's reportedly fine to show your NY, NJ, MA, MD, & RI Drivers License.
 Alternatively, others have used Passports, Work or School IDs, etc.

 9. Wait to be emailed the lab results.